-Vegan Carnitas Tacos are quick, easy, and perfect for Meatless Monday!
+This Vegan Carnitas Tacos recipe makes delicious tacos quick, easy, and perfect for Meatless Monday!
 The secret ingredient?
 Hearts of Palm!

 Guys, it’s been 8 months since I started this whole vegetarian-lifestyle experiment and I’m still completely loving it.
 My body is happier for it, and it’s forced me to get even more creative in the kitchen.
 Win-win!